|(a) Definitions. The following words and terms, when

 License or Registration by a Military Spouse;

-(II) proof of his or her residency in Texas; and
+(II) proof of his or her residency in Texas(a permanent

 (III) a copy of his or her military identification